<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 Can I Afford the Closing Costs?

-Closing costs vary but you can expect them to cost between 3% and 5% of the purchase price of the house you wish to buy.
+Closing costs vary but are often between 3% and 5% of the house’s purchase price.
 A lender will give you an estimate of your closing costs on your first home mortgage, but it would be smart to budget 1% more just in case the estimate is lower than the actual costs.

-More importantly, you will have more room to negotiate closing costs when you are viewed as a “strong borrower” (someone who uses credit wisely and handles loans responsibly) and a “good risk” (someone who is likely to repay their loan on time) in the eyes of the lender.
+More importantly, you will have more room to negotiate closing costs if you’re a “strong borrower” (someone who uses credit wisely and handles loans responsibly) and a “good risk” (someone who will likely repay their loan on time) in the eyes of the lender.

-A “good deal” on your first home mortgage also depends on if you've selected the right type of loan.
+The type of loan can also determine if you’ve received a “good deal” on your first home mortgage.
 You face two basic choices: a fixed- vs adjustable-rate mortgage.
-Both have advantages depending on how long you think you will stay in your first home.
+Both have advantages, depending on how long you plan to stay in your first home.

-A fixed-rate loan makes sense if you're planning to stay in your home for at least five years because the rate will stay the same for the entire term of the mortgage.
-But if you're planning to be in your first home for only a couple years, the lower rates offered in the first few years of an adjustable-rate mortgage might be a better choice.
-In fact, this type of mortgage was created specifically for this reason.
+If you plan to stay in your home for at least five years, a fixed-rate loan makes sense.
+Fixed-rate loans keep the same rate for the entire term of the mortgage.
+But if you're planning to be in your first home for only a few years, an adjustable-rate mortgage (ARM) might be a better choice.
+The lower rates offered in the first few years of an ARM mortgage would benefit a shorter-term plan.
+ARM mortgages were, created specifically for this reason.

 How Do I Know If I'm Working with the Most Affordable Lender?

-The truth is, you really won't know if you are getting a good interest rate on your first home mortgage unless you compare rates from different lenders.
-Once you've compared, you can choose the lender who provides the best rate.
+The truth is, you won't know if you are getting a good interest rate on your first home mortgage unless you compare rates from different lenders.
+Once you've compared, you can choose the lender with the best rate.
 That lender will answer your questions and get you the best loan terms.

 We highly recommend exploring your options, because you may even qualify for an affordable first mortgage with mortgage assistance.
-As a wholly-owned subsidiary of Twin Cities Habitat for Humanity, TCHFH Lending Inc. – for instance – provides affordable mortgages to low-and-moderate-income households across the Twin Cities’ seven-county metro.
+Twin Cities Habitat’s True Path lender, TCHFH Lending Inc., provides affordable mortgages to low- and moderate-income households across the Twin Cities’ seven-county metro.
+The TruePath Mortgage supports income-qualified borrowers.
 Click here to learn more about the criteria of this unique loan opportunity.

 explore habitat homeownership